 Overwatch specifically has contributed a lot.
 While first-person shooter games have never been as popular in Asia, this game’s character roster and varied gameplay styles appeal to a broad range of audiences.
 Therefore, it is a much more attractive proposition for beginners than, say, Halo, or Call of Duty.

-Why Is Esports so Famous There?
+Why Is Esports so Famous in Korea?

 One reason is the 1997 Asian financial crisis.
 It encouraged people in countries like Korea to get working and creative.
 The broadband boom resulted in the unintentional renaissance of esports.
 Video games were an avenue for people to forget about the financial problems that plagued the region.
 Superfast internet contributed to this.
 People found an effective outlet, better than anything else being offered.